EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 ## Examples

-The following are real-world examples of successful data publication within MeteoGate.
+The following are real-world examples of data publication within MeteoGate.

 <b>Metadata</b>